Mykaah/Mykaah/README.md

 <br> </br>

-💞️ What I like to do: **I like to read, eat, volunteer, travel and watch animes**
+💞️ What I like to do: **I like to read, eat, volunteer, travel and watch animes.**
 <br> </br>